jonathonreed/atrf-journal/_posts/2017-05-21-calvin-white-mikmaq-elder.md

 The collapse of the fishing industry was bigger than that.

-<blockquote>The government has this mentality that big is better, and from their perspective probably so.
+<blockquote>&ldquo;The government has this mentality that big is better, and from their perspective probably so.
 But for people that live in rural Newfoundland, and especially in Aboriginal communities, big is not always better.
-Big is destructive.</blockquote>
+Big is destructive.&rdquo;</blockquote>

 He spoke of foreign fleets and large draggers owned by wealthy merchants in St. John's destroying rural Newfoundland.
 While rural fisherman had been satisfied with their income for generations, the government "handed the quotas to larger corporations."
 That's when overfishing became an issue.